Phisomni/InkSprout_DB_App/README.md

 <<<< we need to move things below to appsmith repo README file
 On the Appsmith Repo (make sure it is public).
 Update the README with a description of your UI, any information the user needs to know to access it, etc.

-# Reader_Post_Searcher (satisfy user story 1.1)
-- List of content creator: by showing a list of content creators and genre information related with genreID, the user can easily figure out which content creator's posts they want to explore.
-- Find post by content creator: by submitting userID of a content creator, the user can view the list of posts that the content creator created.
-- Chosen post: The title, content, number of views, and other information related to specific content by clicking a certain row of a table which is generated on 'Find post by content creator' section.
-- View / Write Comments: when click this button, the page will transition to Reader_Comment_Post Screen

-# Reader_Comment_Post (satisfy user story 1.3)
+# UI Screens
+- Reader_Post_Searcher UI Screen: The user can go over the list of content creators and genres, choose a content creator to view that creator's posts and view the details for one post by selecting the row on the table.
+Then, they can click 'View/Write Comemnts' button to go to Reader_Comment_Post Screen

-- Input Post ID: when the user input the post id, the comments on that post will be displayed on the table below.
+- Reader_Comment_Post: When the user put the post id on input box, the comments for that post will be displayed on the table.
+The user can add or delete comment, and the table will be updated for any addition or deletion of comments.
-- Add Comment: when put comment and post informaiton on form and click submit, the new comment will be added to the comment table above.
-- Delete Comment: when put the comment ID to delete and clikc submit, the comment will be deleted and disappear from the comment table above.

 can delete things below